multitudes/codeAlongWithMapKitforSwiftUI/README.md

 # Code Along Project With MapKit for SwiftUI

+Please see my  [blog](https://laurentbrusa.hashnode.dev/code-along-project-with-mapkit-for-swiftui-part-1) for the whole series :)

 This is a code along project, the main branch has the starter project in Xcode, which is mostly empty.
 It should just only display a map of your region.
 You can check the completedProject branch of the project for the finished version.